sowahm808/SermonCompanionFE/README.md

 ## Development

-The project is in early stages.
-To get started:
+The project is in early stages and does not ship with the full Angular build tooling.
+To experiment with the prototype:

-1. Ensure you have Node.js (v18+) and the Ionic CLI installed.
+1. Ensure you have Node.js (v18+) installed.
-2. Clone the repository and run `npm install`.
+2. Clone the repository (installing dependencies is optional since no build step is provided).
-3. Use `ionic serve` during development.
+3. Open `index.html` in a browser or integrate the sources into an Angular workspace if you wish to use `ionic serve`.
 4. Refer to **TODO.md** for upcoming tasks aimed at making the app production ready.